 Migrants have long been thought to play a central role in helping an economy to make efficient use of its resources.
 That migration acts as a force of arbitrage– that it takes place, that it encourages equilibrium, and that it leads to an efficient allocation of resources – is one of the central tenets of Economics.
 Yet we have remarkably little empirical evidence on how this arbitrage occurs, especially in the context of labour markets, and especially in low-income countries.
 Historically, such research has been constrained by the lack of reliable, micro-level data on internal migration.

-The goal of our research is to substantially improve our state of knowledge about migration within low income countries through the use of a novel source of internal migration data.
-The data we will leverage contains the majority of mobile phone communications from multiple developing countries.
+The goal of this research is to substantially improve our state of knowledge about migration within low-income countries through the use of a novel source of internal migration data.
+The data we have sought to leverage contains the majority of mobile phone communications from multiple developing countries.
 These data can be used to roughly track the location of millions of individuals – and tens of thousands of internal migrants – on a day-to-day basis, over a period of several years.
-In addition, we will utilise detailed, high frequency weather variation to isolate spatially differentiated shocks to labour productivity within our sample countries.
-We will then track how wages and migration flows respond to these shocks.
+In addition, we utilise detailed, high frequency weather variation to isolate spatially differentiated shocks to labour productivity within our sample countries.
+We then track how wages and migration flows respond to these shocks.
 The end goal is an improved understanding of internal migration in relation to inter-regional labour demand differentials, which is uncommonly precise due to the high frequency and high spatial resolution nature of our migration data.
-Since data of this nature has not been previously used in this context, an important contribution of our work will be the development of new tools for using mobile phone records to answer questions about data-scarce, low income economies that were previously thought intractable.
+Since data of this nature has not been previously used in this context, an important contribution of our work is the development of new tools for using mobile phone records to answer questions about data-scarce, low-income economies that were previously thought intractable.